 Volunteers committed to fighting climate change

-Cornell Cooperative Extension of Westchester Countyis planning for its first ever certified Climate Steward program for 2026!
+Cornell Cooperative Extension of Westchester County is planning for its first ever certified Climate Steward program starting in September 2025!
 This 10-module training will prepare participants to act as community leaders, addressing climate change through educational outreach and mitigation projects.
 Volunteer participants who complete this program will learn about the science of climate change, mitigation and adaptation strategies, and how to engage with and educate their communities.

 Climate Stewards must complete 10 weeks of training, then complete at least 40 hours of approved community volunteer work to become a certified volunteer in the program.
 For the program, volunteers must submit an application and agree to a background check in order to be an official CCE Westchester volunteer.
 Climate Stewards represent CCE Westchester and may work with CCE staff on climate programming in the future.

 The online application can be located here!
-All submitted applications will be reviewed when selection begins for the 2026 program.
-Dates and class formats TBA.
+All submitted applications will be reviewed when selection begins in July for the 2025.
+Most classes will be held over Zoom as a state wide cohort with project planning days in person in our Elmsford, NY facility.

 About the Climate Stewards Training Program